ArtaPay/.github/profile/README.md

 ![ArtaPay Banner](./banner.png)

-ArtaPay is a gasless stablecoin cross-border payment dApp on Base Sepolia.
+ArtaPay is a gasless stablecoin cross-border payment dApp on Base Sepolia and Etherlink Shadownet.
 Build for payment app that support every user needed.
-Allows people to make transactions without Base ETH, just pay gas fees with stablecoin because paymaster (ERC-4337).
+Allows people to make transactions without Base ETH and Etherlink XTZ, just pay gas fees with stablecoin because paymaster (ERC-4337).
 This repository contains the smart contracts, backend services, and frontend web app.

 ## Features